Online clinic on gynaecology 2019

 Clinical experts will be available to answer questions about gynaecological issues including menopause, hysterectomy, pregnancy and fertility as well as questions on menstruation, endometriosis, cervical screening tests and gynae cancers.

 If you would like to join us in promoting the clinic please email us for an information pack.

 Looking for that little bit of extra support with your condition?
-Our patient support programmes have been developed to help increase your confidence in managing your condition.
-To find out more about how you can benefit from our PSP's, register your interest today.
+Our support programmes have been developed to help increase your confidence in managing your condition.
+To find out more about how you can benefit from our support programmes register your interest today.

 If you have a question that you would like us to post on your behalf email it to us here.

 Please also check our list of future clinic dates here